-I found that question in the comment posted by one of our users.
-Though I already knew that it’s not possible to enable USB debugging using ADB commands on Android devices with a locked or broken screen, I decided to do research.
-Having spent hours on Google searching for some miraculous workaround, I came across some people claiming to enable USB debugging using a command on their broken device.
+Having spent hours on Google searching for a miraculous workaround, I came across some people claiming to enable USB debugging using a command on their broken device.

 Can we Enable USB Debugging Using ADB?

 Well, the obvious answer is a “no” and here’s the explanation.
 We all know that ADB requires authorization from an Android device to communicate with it.
-It’s only by allowing the USB debugging and validating the computer’s RSA key fingerprint that we let the ADB daemon connect to our phone and control it.
-This is a security feature otherwise anyone who gets temporary possession of our Android phone can easily manipulate it.
+The ADB daemon can access an Android device only after we allow USB debugging and validate the computer’s RSA key fingerprint.
+This is a security feature otherwise anyone who gets temporary possession of an Android phone can easily manipulate it.

 It’s only in the Android Recovery Mode when the Apply update from ADB option is enabled that the ADB daemon can detect your device regardless of whether or not USB debugging is active in the device Settings.